geerteltink/geert.elt.ink/data/posts/2014-11-10-using-sismo-as-your-local-continuous-integration-server.md

 ## Notifications

 Ofcourse you want notifications with the test results.
 Growl for Windows is supported by default in Sismo.
 However I couldn't get it working.
 I think I needed to register Sismo with growl but I decided I didn't want to use an extra service anyway.
-I'm using grunt a lot for building project assets and it has a nice notification system.
-After digging into their code I found this little hidden gem called toast.exe.
-It enables you to send notifications from the console whenever needed and without the need to run another system service.
+I'm using nodejs a lot and it has a nice notification system (``node-notifier``).
+It integrates with the windoews 10 notification center and enables you to send notifications from the console whenever needed.
 So it's perfect to integrate it into a custom notification class.

 ```php
 <?php